 The panel will review these and other key issues:

 - A brief scientific introduction to solid forms

-- What are the key patentability issues when preparing solid form patents?
+- What are the critical patentability issues when preparing solid form patents?

 - How are pharmaceutical companies using solid form patents?

-- What is different about claiming solid form patents with respect to “organic chemistry” claims in other composition-of-matter patents?
+- What is different about claiming solid form patents concerning "organic chemistry" claims in other composition-of-matter patents?

 - What impact does the FDA guidance on cocrystals have on patenting composition of matter?